 - Exploring the security considerations around SDx, what are the attack surfaces for Software Defined Everything (SDx)?

 - Which of the OWASP Top 10 are applicable to SDx applications?

-- Exploring potential ways of building more robust application security into the software definition process
+- Exploring potential ways to build more robust application security into the software definition process

-- How can SDx be simulated/emulate effectively for SDN/SDDC applications, especially where central controllers and the API are concerned?
+- How can SDx be simulated/emulated effectively for SDN/SDDC applications, especially where central controllers and the API are concerned?

 - Preparing the future direction in terms of an all-inclusive approach to SDx security, including a holistic view of both application and infrastructure aspects

 The target audience for this Working Session is:

 - Developers involved in end to end provisioning